National Cancer Institute

 - See the PDQ patient summary on Acupuncture for more information.

 Black cohosh is a North American perennial herb.
 A substance found in the root of this plant has been used in some cultures to treat a number of medical conditions.
 Black cohosh has been studied to relieve hot flashes.
-However, randomized, placebo-controlled clinical trials using this herb have found that black cohosh is no better than a placebo in relieving hot flashes.
+However, randomized, placebo-controlled clinical trials using this herb have found that black cohosh doesn't work any better than a placebo (inactive substance) in relieving hot flashes.

 - See the Herbs/Dietary Supplements section in the PDQ health professional summary on Hot Flashes and Night Sweats for more information on black cohosh.